reastmanumd/cmsc330spring19-public/Project4Readme.md

  `eval_expr : environment -> expr -> value`
  `eval_stmt : environment -> stmt -> environment`

 The rest of this readme will explain these functions in detail.
-We recommend you read carefully and before coding, write out for yourself all the cases for these functions.
+We suggest you look at the SmallC examples in **test/public_input** to understand SmallC, read in the carefully and before coding, write out for yourself all the cases for these functions.

 <!-- End added section -->